ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 ## Access Token in External Authorization Data {#AT-in-EAD}

-Instead of uploading the access token to the /authz-info endpoint at RS as described in {{c-rs}}, C MAY include the access token in EDHOC message\_3 by making use of the External Authorization Data field EAD_3 (see {{Section 3.8 of RFC9528}}), see example in {{example-with-optimization}}.
-In this case, the access token is encrypted between C and RS enabling protection of potential sensitive information.
+Instead of uploading the access token to the /authz-info endpoint at RS as described in {{c-rs}}, C MAY include the access token in an EDHOC External Authorization Data field (see {{Section 3.8 of RFC9528}}), see example in {{example-with-optimization}}.

 This document defines the EAD item EAD\_ACCESS\_TOKEN = (ead\_label, ead\_value), where:

-* ead\_label is the integer value TBD registered in {{iana-edhoc-ead}} and
+* ead\_label is the integer value TBD registered in {{iana-edhoc-ead}}, and
-* ead\_value is a CBOR byte string, with value the binary serialization of a CBOR map.
-The CBOR map includes one field, whose label is a CBOR unsigned integer with value either 0 or 1, and whose value is a CBOR byte string:

-   * For label 0, ead\_value = { 0 : access\_token }, where access_token is a CBOR byte string equal to the value of the "access\_token" field of the access token response from AS, see {{as-c}}.
+* ead\_value is a CBOR byte string equal to the value of the "access\_token" field of the access token response from AS, see {{as-c}}.
-   * For label 1, ead\_value = { 1 : session\_id }, where session_id is a CBOR byte string equal to the value of the "session\_id" field of the access token response from AS, see {{token-series}}.

-This EAD item, which is used in EAD\_3, is critical, i.e., it is used only with the negative value of its ead\_label, indicating that the receiving RS must either process the access token or abort the EDHOC session (see {{Section 3.8 of RFC9528}}).
+This EAD item is critical, i.e., it is used only with the negative value of its ead\_label, indicating that the receiving RS must either process the access token or abort the EDHOC session (see {{Section 3.8 of RFC9528}}).
 A Client or Resource Server supporting the profile of ACE defined in this document MUST support this EAD item.
-When EDHOC is used with this profile, this EAD item is included in EAD_3, see {{m_3}}.

 Access tokens are transported in EAD fields only for the first access token of a token series, and not for the update of access rights, see {{update-access-rights-c-rs}}.

+Editor's notes: Add example.
+Value for ead_label not from lowest range, suggested value 26.

 ## EDHOC Session and OSCORE Security Context # {#edhoc-exec}